amphp/sync/README.md

 #### Channels over pipes

-Channels between processes can be created by layering serialization (Native PHP serialization, JSON serialization, etc.) on a pipe between those processes.
+Channels between processes can be created by layering serialization (native PHP serialization, JSON serialization, etc.) on a pipe between those processes.

 `StreamChannel` in [`amphp/byte-stream`](https://github.com/amphp/byte-stream) creates a channel from any `ReadableStream` and `WritableStream`.
 This allows a channel to be created from a variety of stream sources, such as sockets or process pipes.

+`ProcessContext` in [`amphp/parallel`](https://github.com/amphp/parallel) implements `Channel` to send data between parent and child processes.

-`ProcessContext` and task `Execution` objects in [`amphp/parallel`](https://github.com/amphp/parallel) provide a `Channel` to send data between processes and tasks.
+Task `Execution` objects, also in [`amphp/parallel`](https://github.com/amphp/parallel) contain a `Channel` to send data between the task run and the process which submitted the task.

 ### Concurrency Approaches